Chapter 4: Introduction

 Joplin’s "Maple Leaf Rag" exemplifies the ragtime style.
 It features a steady left-hand rhythm, sometimes called "stride," with a syncopated melody in the right hand that defines the genre’s "ragged" sound.
 This syncopation, placing rhythmic emphasis on weaker beats, was a defining feature of African American music and startled many white listeners at the time, who were unaccustomed to such rhythmic complexity in mainstream compositions.

 As ragtime grew in popularity, musicians began "ragging" existing compositions, particularly marches and existing parlor songs.
 Bands, particularly African American groups like those led by James Reese Europe in the 1910s, would take standard marches by composers like John Philip Sousa and add offbeat rhythms and phrasing.
-This practice of rhythmic reinterpretation was a direct precursor to the development of jazz.
+The practice of rhythmic reinterpretation was a direct precursor to the development of jazz.
 In fact, during the early years of jazz, many people used the terms "ragtime" and "jazz" interchangeably.
 Ragtime bridged the 19th-century traditions of parlor music, military marches, and folk tunes with the innovations of African American rhythm and style, preparing the ground for the explosion of jazz in the decades that followed.

 Ragtime and Tin Pan Alley